Lyle, Washington

 Lyle is an unincorporated community and census-designated place (CDP) in Klickitat County, Washington, United States.
-The population was 499 at the 2010 census.
+The population was 518 at the 2020 census.

 History

 Established around 1859, the community was originally called "Klickitat Landing".
 The first European settler was Egbert French, who arrived from Ohio.
 In 1866, French sold his holdings to James O. Lyle from The Dalles, Oregon, who moved to the north bank of the Columbia River.

-A post office was soon established with Lyle as the first postmaster, and with mail delivered by steamer from the opposite shore.
+A post office was soon established with Lyle as one of the first postmasters, and with mail delivered by steamer from the opposite shore.
 Steamboat operation lasted until the North Shore Railroad was completed.
-When the Spokane, Portland and Seattle Railway came to town in 1907, its line passed somewhat north of the town.
+When the Spokane, Portland and Seattle Railway came to town in 1908, its line passed somewhat north of the town.
 The present townsite was plotted in 1909, and the older townsite became known as "downtown".
-In 1941 there was a small airport in Lyle.
+The nearest airport is 8.4 miles away in Dallesport, WA and was a grass strip in the early 1920's, then The U.S. Corps of Engineers built the current airfield in 1942 as a World War II training facility.

 Lyle today

 Lyle has two main areas: that part which is built on the north bank of the Columbia River, including the downtown, and that part which is built on the hills above the river.
-The downtown area has one grocery store (which is a super-sized quick-mart), two churches, a museum, a tavern, a restaurant/cafe, a gas station and vehicle repair shop, a second-hand store, an espresso stand, and a historic hotel with restaurant and bar.
-Other small businesses come and go, and all are located in the downtown area.
+The downtown area has one grocery store, two churches, a museum, a tavern, a restaurant/cafe, a gas station and vehicle repair shop, a second-hand store, an espresso stand, and a historic hotel with restaurant and bar.

 Residential areas flank downtown and extend east and west.
 Newer residences have sprung up on the northern hill overlooking downtown, with row upon row of homes on terraces.
 Less than 30 years ago, there were fewer than half a dozen homes on the entire hill.
 Now there are dozens, all seemingly vying for the best view of the Columbia River.
-Prices for hillside property are high for such a small town, and are based primarily on the view.

 Although Lyle is more than 70 mi east of Portland/Vancouver, it is a bedroom community using freeway transportation on the Oregon side.